Last update: 9/7/2021

 - A COVID-19 questionnaire must be completed for immigration upon arrival.

-- There will be a possible medical evaluation for travelers upon arrival.
+- There may be a medical evaluation for travelers upon arrival.

 - Wearing face masks in public is mandatory in most cities.